Welcome BackWelcome Back

 The goal is always the same: make returning feel natural, even inevitable.

-Why most restaurant loyalty programs fail
+Why most restaurant loyalty programs fail in 2026

 The stakes are high.
 According to Bain & Company, a 5% increase in customer retention can boost profits by 25 to 95%.
-The National Restaurant Association estimates that the average restaurant retains only 20-30% of first-time visitors — meaning the vast majority of people who walk through your door never come back.
+The National Restaurant Association estimates that the average restaurant retains only 20-30% of first-time visitors, meaning the vast majority of people who walk through your door never come back.
 A loyalty program exists to close that gap.
 But before building one, understand why most don't work.

 The app problem.
 Studies consistently show 60-70% of people abandon loyalty sign-up flows that require an app download.
-Your best customers — the ones who already love your food — are the most likely to skip this step.
+Your best customers (the ones who already love your food) are the most likely to skip this step.
 They don't need more apps.

 The physical card problem.
 Stamp cards get lost, forgotten, and stuffed in drawers.
 When the card isn't there, the loyalty impulse disappears with it.